sanjeev22004/WeatherWhisperer/README.md

-FuryForecast
+WeatherWhisperer
-FuryForecast is your ultimate destination for weather updates.
+WeatherWhisperer is your ultimate destination for weather updates.
 We bring you real-time weather data and forecasts.

 Technologies Used